 In the event of a No Deal Brexit, the Hague Convention will not apply to contracts containing an exclusive jurisdiction clause which were agreed between 01 October 2015 and Exit Day and to which Brussels Recast or the Lugano Convention applied, as the Hague Convention will have not retrospective effect where the EU regime previously applied.

 Position under the Withdrawal Agreement

 The Instrument of Accession to the Hague Convention makes clear that, in the event of the Withdrawal Agreement between the EU and the UK being signed, the UK will withdraw the Accession Instrument and continue to be treated as an EU Member State, and thereby a signatory of the Hague Convention, for the duration of the transition period.
-The instrument has therefore been lodged only for the purposes of a possible “No-Deal” Brexit occurring in March 2019.
+The instrument has therefore been lodged only for the purposes of a possible “No-Deal” Brexit.

 It is unclear as to how the arrangement for the UK to effectively be recognised as an EU Member State during the transition period would affect the recognition of exclusive jurisdiction clauses in favour of the UK courts by the other signatories of the Hague Convention; Singapore and Mexico.
 It seems likely that with the UK having formally left the EU, the courts of these countries would not recognise the UK as a Hague Convention country.

 The UK government has also signaled that it will attempt to join the Lugano Convention, to which all EFTA states are signatories and which has the benefit of recognising non-exclusive jurisdiction clauses.
 However, joining Lugano requires the approval of all existing signatories and it is unclear how long this may take.